 Council Confirms Annual Plan And Reduced Rating Level Increase For 2020/21

-Greater Wellington confirmed that its 2020/21 regional rates increase would be cut from the long term plan proposed average of 6.3% to 3% at a Council meeting around its annual plan today.
+Kaipara District Council confirmed that its 2020/2021 rates increase would be an average 3.97% at a Council meeting around its annual plan today.

-The decision was made by Council after careful consideration of the impact COVID-19 and will be achieved through a mixture of savings, reserves, and borrowing, so Greater Wellington can continue to invest in key work programmes such as flood defences, environmental work, implementing changes from the bus network review, and improving public transport services.
+The decision was made by Council after careful consideration of the impact COVID-19 and will be achieved through a mixture of savings, some reductions to services, and increased internal efficiencies, while balancing the role of ensuring that work keeps occurring and Kaipara keeps growing.